What do we track?

 What if my class uses a different method to track reading?

-Reading Is Cool understands that each classroom is different and may use different methods to track student reading.
-Teachers must track the number of pages their students read if they wish to be considered for S.J.
-Sharkie's Top Classrooms of the Month digital visits.
-Even if your class does not track number of pages, we still highly encourage you to submit your All-Star reader of the Month to be included on the website, and put "0" for pages read.
+Reading is Cool understands that each classroom is different and may use different methods to track student reading.
+Teachers must track the number of minutes their students read if they wish to be considered for S.J.
+Sharkie’s Top Classrooms of the Month reward visits.
+Even if your class does not track minutes read, we still highly encourage you to submit your All-Star Reader of the Month to be included on the website, and put “0” for minutes read.

 What exactly are the students allowed to track?

-Students should track any pages they read at home or at school.
-Pages should only be counted once per month, even if students read a book more than once.
-Reading Is Cool believes in sharing the power of a book with others, therefore:
+Students should track any minutes they read at home or at school.
+Minutes should be totaled at the end of each month.
+Reading is Cool believes in sharing the power of a book with others, therefore: